GoogleCloudPlatform/bigquery-utils/cloud_functions/gcs_event_based_ingest/README.md

 per load job bytes limits (default 15 TB) and commiting large partitions atomically.

+## Handling Incremental Loads
+This solution introduces the concept of `batch_id` which uniquely identifies a batch of data committed by an upstream system that needs to be picked up as an incremental load.
+You can again set the load job or external query configuration at any parent folders `_config` prefix.
+This allows you dictate "for this table any new batch should `WRITE_TRUNCATE` it's parent partition/table" or "for that table any new batch should `WRITE_APPEND` to it's parent partition/table".

 ## Monitoring
 Monitoring what data has been loaded by this solution should be done with the BigQuery [`INFORMATION_SCHEMA` jobs metadata](https://cloud.google.com/bigquery/docs/information-schema-jobs)